NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 While the water reservoir effectively controlled dust and kept the blade from overheating, we would prefer a water pump directing water right onto the blade.
 While this reservoir model performed very well, water did run across the stainless steel table and onto the floor, making this model best suited to outdoor use.

 We also found that the splash guard slightly obstructed a clear view of the cutline, a design flaw shared among similar models on the market.
 With some practice, we accurately gauged where the blade would cut and achieved precise results.
-At 27 pounds, the PCE980 can get heavy to carry, so it would be nice if Porter-Cable added a set of wheels to make this saw a pull-along model.
+At 27 pounds, the PCE980 tile cutting machine can get heavy to carry, so it would be nice if Porter-Cable added a set of wheels to make this saw a pull-along model.

 Get the Porter-Cable tile saw at Amazon, Lowe’s, WalmartTarget, Acme Tools, or MSC.